centresource/angularjs_rails_demo/README.md

 Then, to configure unit specs:

-(note that the configuration steps have already been performed in the rails project
+(Note that the configuration steps have already been performed in the rails project.)

-* modify the config/js... configuration files
+* modify the config/js... configuration files to match the project hierarchy
 * modify js_script/test.sh and js_script/test-server.sh so that the path to the jar is ../js_spec instead of ../test